OCA/server-tools/base_external_dbsource/README.rst

 Depending on the database, you need:

 * to install unixodbc and python-pyodbc packages to use ODBC connections.
-* to install FreeTDS driver (tdsodbc package) and configure it through ODBC toconnect to Microsoft SQL Server.
+* to install FreeTDS driver (tdsodbc package) and configure it through ODBC to connect to Microsoft SQL Server.
 * to install and configure Oracle Instant Client and cx_Oracle python library to connect to Oracle.
+* to install fdb package to connect in Firebird.

 Usage